MicrosoftDocs/quantum-docs/articles/optimization-deprecation-warning.md

 uid: microsoft.quantum.optimization.deprecation-redirect
 ---

-# Important Update: Quantum-inspired optimization deprecation
+# Deprecation notice for optimization

-Quantum-inspired optimization solutions are no longer part of the Azure Quantum service after **June 30th, 2023**.
+**Important Update**: Quantum-inspired optimization solutions are no longer part of the Azure Quantum service after **June 30th, 2023**.
 The Microsoft QIO and 1QBit optimization solvers are deprecated and aren't available.
 You can still submit optimizations jobs to [Toshiba SQBM+](xref:microsoft.quantum.providers.optimization.toshiba) solver.

+> [!TIP]
+> [Toshiba SQBM+](xref:microsoft.quantum.providers.optimization.toshiba) optimization provider is still available in Azure Quantum.

 When you try to submit an optimization job to Microsoft QIO or 1QBit providers in Azure Quantum, you get the following error message: